Unsupervised Learning of Neurosymbolic Encoders: Neurosymbolic Encoders

 \subsection{Learning Algorithm}

 ~ The challenge with solving for \eqref{eq:prog_tvae_obj} is that while $(\PHIneural, \psi, \theta)$ can be optimized via back-propagation with $\alpha$ fixed, optimizing for $\alpha$ is a discrete optimization problem.
 Since it is difficult to jointly optimize over both continuous and discrete spaces, we take an iterative, alternating optimization approach.
-We start with a fully neural program (one with empty architecture $\alpha_0$), which can be trained using standard differentiable optimization (Figure \ref{fig:model}, Step 1).
-We then gradually make it more symbolic (Figure \ref{fig:model}, Step 2) by finding a program that is a child of the current program in $\calG$ (more symbolic by construction of $\calG$) and outputs as similar to the current latent representations as possible:
+We start with a fully neural program (one with empty architecture $\alpha_0$ as described in Section \ref{sec:diff_prog_synth}) trained using standard differentiable optimization (Figure \ref{fig:model}, Step 1).
+We then gradually make it more symbolic (Figure \ref{fig:model}, Step 2) by finding a program that is a child of the current program in $\calG$ (more symbolic by construction of $\calG$) that outputs as similar to the current latent representations as possible:

 which can be viewed as a form of distillation (from less symbolic to more symbolic programs) via matching the input/output behavior.
-We solve \eqref{eq:update_prog} by enumerating over all child programs and selecting the best one, which is similar to iteratively-deepened depth-first search in \cite{shah2020learning} (see appendix).
+We solve \eqref{eq:update_prog} by enumerating over all child programs of the current search tree and selecting the best one, which is similar to one iteration of iteratively-deepened depth-first search in \citet{shah2020learning} (more details in Section \ref{sec:near_details}).
 We alternate between optimizing \eqref{eq:prog_tvae_obj} and \eqref{eq:update_prog} until we obtain a complete program.
 Algorithm \ref{alg:general_alg} outlines this procedure and is guaranteed to terminate if $\calG$ is finite by specifying a maximum program depth.

 We chose this optimization procedure for two reasons.
-First, it maximally leverages state of the art tools in both differentiable latent variable modeling (VAE-style training) and supervised program synthesis, leading to tractable algorithm design.
+First, it maximally leverages state-of-the-art tools in both differentiable latent variable modeling (VAE-style training) and supervised program synthesis (for distillation), leading to tractable algorithm design.
 Second, this procedure never makes a drastic change to the program architecture, leading to relatively stable learning behavior across iterations.